eclipse-sumo/sumo/docs/web/docs/Demand/Routes_from_Observation_Points.md

 permalink: /Demand/Routes_from_Observation_Points/
 ---
 # Introduction
 Traffic counts are a common form of traffic data.
 This data may be available from automated counting devices such as induction loops or radar detectors or it may be obtained from manual counts.
-The counts apply to a specifc time range and the data may cover multiple time slices.
-It is also possible to distinguish counts for differet types of vehicles.
+The counts apply to a specific time range and the data may cover multiple time slices.
+It is also possible to distinguish counts for different types of vehicles.

 SUMO provides several tools to generate traffic demand from such counting data.
 The generated traffic demand typically describes vehicles and their routes through the network along with their departure time.
 Sometimes vehicles that use the same route are grouped into `<flow>`-definitions.